TheTask/Grader-Rework/README.md

 * I realized I needed a python IDE to manage all the files, it is going to be simpler than running everything from the console, so I had to install PyCharm ( Used it before )
 * I wrote a grader for COMP204 Assignment 1
      * This took a long time since
-          * a) I am relearning python pretty much from scratch
+          * a) I am relearning python pretty much from scratch and I had to google syntax pretty much all the time
           * b) The biggest issue was the same one I was facing with Java when students were asked to use STDIN, since COMP204 A1 solely relies on input() method as input instead of writing functions.
 I googled far and wide to figure out how to flush the STDIN with the text I want, but I figured it out